-- Curriculum support to local public and parochial elementary and secondary schools, and colleges and universities, along with resource assistance to special education teachers and students with special reading needs
+- Curriculum support to local public and private elementary and secondary schools, colleges and universities, along with resource assistance to special education teachers and students with special reading needs

-- Space for individual and small group tutoring in the Literacy Room
+- Space for individual and small group tutoring in the LLD Literacy Room

-- An extensive collection of Literacy/ELD materials, including books, workbooks, DVDs, CDs, newspapers, periodicals, and Launchpads (mobile devices pre-loaded with programs to help improve English skills), located in a special collection near the Literacy Room
+- An extensive collection of Literacy/ELD materials: books, workbooks, DVDs, CDs, newspapers, periodicals, and devices pre-loaded with programs to help improve English skills

-- English conversation groups held the second and fourth Saturdays of each month in the Library's meeting room led by Literacy DuPage tutors
+- English conversation groups led by Literacy DuPage tutors

-The Lisle Library sponsors an English Conversation Group led by Literacy DuPage tutors on the second and fourth Saturday of every month throughout the year.
+The LLD sponsors an English Conversation Group led by Literacy DuPage tutors on the second and fourth Saturday of every month throughout the year.
 Contact email@example.com for more information.

-Classes are held in the Lisle Library's Group Study Room.
-No registration is required, so please just come to any of the sessions.
-Weekly on Wednesday afternoons, the Lisle Library partners with the Ann Reid Early Childhood Center to host the Families Together classes for at-risk parents and preschoolers who attend the Center.
+On Wednesday afternoons, the LLD partners with the Ann Reid Early Childhood Center to host Families Together classes for parents and preschoolers who attend the Center.

-People's Resource Center, with locations in Wheaton and Westmont, helps residents of DuPage County with their basic human needs, promotes dignity and justice, and creates opportunities through community sharing and involvement.
-Volunteers can work in areas including tutoring, food pantry, computer training and job finding assistance.
+- People's Resource Center, with locations in Wheaton and Westmont, helps residents of DuPage County with basic needs.
+Volunteers can participate by tutoring those who need assistance with English language skills, and by assisting wtih the food pantry, computer training, or helping with job searching.
 Contact the PRC at www.peoplesrc.org or 630-682-5402 for more information.